souldern/souldern.github.io/home/announcements/spc-agm-2022.md

 # Parish Council AGM 2022

-Three related Annual meetings to be held on
+Three related annual meetings to be held on
-Thursday 26th May 2022
+**Thursday 26th May 2022**
 at **7 pm** in the  **Village Hall**

 * [SPC Meeting Agenda](/parish-council/spc-agenda/2022-05-26 Agenda.pdf)